What is the right baby formula for my child?

 Formula made with soy protein

 - Soy-based protein formulas*** promote normal growth and development.

-- Soy formulas are an option for parents who prefer their infant follow a vegetarian diet.
+- Soy formulas are viable options for parents who prefer their infant follow a vegetarian diet.

 - Extensively hydrolyzed formulas contain proteins that are broken down even more.
 They’re designed for babies with special digestive needs and should be used under the care of a physician.